vaibhav382/llm-model-api/readme.md

 - A Contentstack account with a Stack API Key, Delivery Token, and Environment name.

-- An OpenAI API Key (for creating embeddings).
+- A gemini API Key (for creating embeddings).

 - A Groq API Key (for fast LLM responses).